saidonnet/bounded-mechanistic--correspondence/README.md

 If you use these ideas or the code in research or projects, please cite:

-Bounded Mechanistic Correspondence (BMC). saidonnet, 2024.
+Bounded Mechanistic Correspondence (BMC).
+Saïd RAHMANI, Algeria, 2025.
 (See PDF in this repository.)

 ## License